How the 2026 World Baseball Classic Is Taking Shape: Teams, Rosters, Dates, and More

 World Baseball Classic Teams in 2026: The Full Lineup

 Of the 20 countries competing in the 2026 WBC, 16 automatically qualified by finishing among the top four in their pool in the 2023 WBC.
-Those 16 countries are Japan, USA, Puerto Rico, Cuba, Canada, Panama, Mexico, Italy, Great Britain, Australia, Czechia, Korea, Dominican Republic, Israel, Netherlands, Venezuela.
+Those 16 countries are Japan, the USA, Puerto Rico, Cuba, Canada, Panama, Mexico, Italy, Great Britain, Australia, Czechia, Korea, Dominican Republic, Israel, Netherlands, and Venezuela.

 Four additional teams earned their spots via one of two qualifying tournaments that took place in February and March 2025.
 Those four teams are: Nicaragua, Chinese Taipei, Colombia, and Brazil.